mirgj/es6-rewire-nyc/README.md

 Microsoft Windows [Version 10.0.16299.309]
 ```

-same behavior has been observed on MacOS
+Same behavior has been observed on MacOS